Russian rouble steadies near 81 vs dollar | Headlines

 Geopolitics has also played a role.
 The rouble hit its weakest since late April on Tuesday after drone strikes that one politician called the most dangerous attack on Moscow since World War Two.
 A Ukrainian presidential aide denied Kyiv's direct involvement.

-Brent crude oil, a global benchmark for Russia's main export, was up 0.3% at $72.79 a barrel.
+Brent crude oil, a global benchmark for Russia's main export, was down 0.6% at $72.20 a barrel.
 Brent was trading near $78 a barrel early this week.
 Ministers from OPEC+ that includes top producers Saudi Arabia and Russia are scheduled to gather on Saturday and Sunday for a regular biannual meeting.
 The group pumps more than 40% of the world's oil supply.

 "Oil will now play a very large role for the further dynamics of the Russian equity market," said Alor Broker in a note.
 "Many securities are overbought."
-Russian stock indexes opened higher.
+Russian stock indexes were mixed.

-The dollar-denominated RTS index was up 0.3% to 1,058.5 points.
-The rouble-based MOEX Russian index was 0.3% higher at 2,726.7 points.
+The dollar-denominated RTS index was up 0.1% to 1,056.9 points.
+The rouble-based MOEX Russian index was 0.1% lower at 2,715.9 points.
 Russia published a trove of monthly economic data late on Wednesday, with record low unemployment laying bare Russia's labour shortage that is stifling economic growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)